Homemade cough drops are great because you can make them your favorite flavor and even add immune-boosting herbs during cold and flu season.

 Best Herbs for Homemade Cough Drops

-There are several herbs that you can use to make your base for the cough drops.
+You don’t HAVE to use medicines when you have a cough.
+There are several herbs that you can use to make your base for cough drops.
 Once you have that base, you can add the other ingredients.
 What you’ll be doing is making a strong tea and then making the cough drops from that.
 Here are some herbs that can help soothe your sore throat and give it a chance to start healing.

 - Slippery Elm